 The myeloblasts multiply out of control and continue to divide but never mature into normal cells.

 The abnormal blast cells are known as leukaemia cells.
-Because they are immature and abnormal, the leukaemia cells don’t carry out the usual infection-fighting function of white blood cells.
+Because the leukaemia cells are immature and abnormal, they don’t carry out the usual infection-fighting function of white blood cells.
 They also crowd out normal white blood cells, which then can’t work properly.
 This increases the risk of infections.

 When the bone marrow fills with leukaemia cells, there is little room for healthy red cells and platelets to be produced.
-This causes a variety of health problems.
+This can cause fatigue, bleeding problems and other health issues.

 Learn more about:

 - The difference between acute and chronic leukaemia

 - The difference between AML and ALL

 - What causes AML

 While all types of leukaemia start in the bone marrow and affect white blood cell production, they are grouped according to which type of white blood cell is affected (myeloid or lymphoid), whether there are abnormalities in the bone marrow, and how quickly the disease develops.